-82. Following his service at Edgewood, Wray has suffered traumatic stress disorder and pulmonary and cardiac problems that has led to a 100% Social Security Disability rating.
+- 84. Following his service at Edgewood, Wray has suffered traumatic stress disorder and pulmonary and cardiac problems that has led to a 100% Social Security Disability rating.
 He never received the Commendation Medal he was promised, nor recognition of any other kind.
 Although still an active service member when the Army was requested to provide the names of all soldier subjects during the Congressional Hearings in 1977, the Army never notified or contacted Wray.
-In fact, the only time Wray has been contacted regarding his Edgewood service was by a Department of Veterans Affairs ("DVA") outreach survey in 2007, three decades after he completed his tour at Edgewood.
+In fact, the only time Wray has been contacted regarding his Edgewood service was by a VA outreach survey in 2007, three decades after he completed his tour at Edgewood. - 85.
+Wray has recently been diagnosed with terminal lung, throat and lymphatic cancer.
+His doctors have advised him that he has only 12 to 14 months to live.